indentlabs/gpt-3-experiments/README.md

 #  GPT-3 Experiments for Worldbuilding

 This repo contains example prompts for OpenAI's GPT-3 API and the resulting AI-generated texts for an assortment of worldbuilding tasks.
 Each task is meant to illustrate how GPT-3 can be integrated in the creative worldbuilding process for writers, game designers, roleplayers, and other worldbuilders.
-Each experiment's prompt is also designed to be populated with notebook data from [Notebook.ai](https://www.notebook.ai) for a specific user doing the generation, which should result in output more personalized to that user's world.
+Each experiment's prompt is also intentionally designed to eventually be populated with notebook data from [Notebook.ai](https://www.notebook.ai) for the specific user doing the generation, which should result in output that is personalized to that user's world.

 All generated texts in this repo are completely unedited and uncurated unless explicitly stated otherwise.